Using Web Services with External Messages

 6.Click Add API Key to generate an API key.
 The application displays the New API Key page with a reference ID already populated.

 7.Click Save Key and then click Back to return to the API Keys workspace.
 The application displays the new API key.

-All external messages must contain this API key; otherwise Service Manager will not process the message.
+All external messages must contain this API key; otherwise Neurons for ITSM will not process the message.

 You need to configure a message handler to handle the external message.

-1.Log into the Service Manager Configuration Database (ConfigDB).
+1.Log into the Neurons for ITSM Configuration Database (ConfigDB).